Rabiya-k/SVM/README.md

 To create such a model, it is necessary to go through the following phases:

 1.Import required libraries

 2.Load the image and convert it to a dataframe.

 3.separate input features and targets.

 4.Split train and test value.

-5.Build and train the model
+5.Build and train the model.

 6.Model evaluation.

-7.Prediction
+7.Prediction.